Toy Fox Terrier: Temperament

-Toy Fox Terriers, like many active and intelligent breeds, can learn to respond to a number of words.
 Toy Fox Terriers were used commonly in circus shows by clowns, and they are said to make great companions for owners with a good sense of humor.
 As a terrier breed, they are often active, though perhaps not as active as the Jack Russell Terrier, and are said to be well suited for older owners.
 They are quite trainable and often cited as making wonderful companions for people with disabilities.
 They are also very lovable and loyal to their owners.
 In addition, dogs of this breed tend not to bark very much if they are trained well.

-Grooming

-The Toy Fox Terrier is easy to groom, although grooming is generally seen as unneeded due to how short the hairs are (under a centimeter in length most of the time).
-Sometimes, it is necessary to comb and brush the coat.
-The hairs shed very frequently.

-Oral

-A Toy Fox Terrier should be given denta-bones or other chewable toys to prevent, as with most small breeds, tartar build-up that can lead to periodontal disease.
-As well, daily brushing has been shown to be very beneficial as well as regular dental cleanings from the vet.

 Health

-Toy Fox Terriers are generally a healthy breed and require little maintenance.
-They are active indoors and will do without a yard, as they can usually take care of their own exercise needs.
-They often have trouble tolerating cold weather without careful acclimation.
-Their life expectancy is about fifteen years.
+A 2024 UK study found a life expectancy of 12.9 years from a sample of 52 deaths for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

-Toy Fox Terriers are significantly resilient, however, as with many toy breeds, some are prone to patellar luxation (slipped stifle).
-Legg–Calvé–Perthes syndrome and von Willebrand disease are uncommon.
+Toy Fox Terriers, like other toy breeds are prone to patellar luxation (slipped stifle), Legg–Calvé–Perthes syndrome and von Willebrand disease.